zephyrproject-rtos/zephyr/doc/connectivity/networking/networking_with_multiple_instances.rst

 Step 4 - Start Zephyr instances
 ===============================

-In this example we start :ref:`sockets-echo-server-sample` and :ref:`sockets-echo-client-sample` applications.
+In this example we start :zephyr:code-sample:`sockets-echo-server` and :zephyr:code-sample:`sockets-echo-client` sample applications.
 You can use other applications too as needed.

 In terminal #4, if you are using QEMU, type this: